NCAR/DART/guide/verifying-installation.rst

 .. note:: The lines of code that are marked with a ``$`` symbol are commands that
           you will execute in your terminal.
-To execute a command, type it in exactly as seen, unless specified otherwise, and hit enter.
+To execute a command, type it in exactly as seen, unless specified otherwise, and press enter.

 In the case of this Lorenz model, we know the "true" (by definition) state of the model that is consistent with the observations, which is